-I finally made it to The Handmade Festival in September.
+I finally made it to The Handmade Festival.
 It’s been on my wish list for the last few years.
-I persuaded my sister to join me – Dee is a super talented painter and beauty salon owner, so I knew she would love it too.
-It's a three-day weekend event.
+I persuaded my sister to join me – Dee is a super talented artist, so I knew she would love it too.
+It was a three-day weekend event.
 We went on the Saturday and couldn't have wished for a better day.
 The sun was shining as we left Brighton on a super early train, armed with coffee and bagels.

 The festival – which was founded by the queen of craft, Kirsty Allsopp – is in its sixth year, and beautifully situated on The Green opposite Hampton Court Palace.

 There was a definite festival vibe when we arrived.
 We grabbed a coffee and sat in the beautiful sunshine, planning our day around the workshops and talks.

 The largest of the tents housed two Shopping Villages, full of designer makers and their gorgeous handmade products.
 There was so much to see including beautiful fabrics and ribbons, artisan candles and handcrafted ceramics, along with an array of kits and crafting tools.

 One of my favourite stands was Artcuts, they make contemporary wooden shapes and embellishments.
 I found the cutest ball of yarn stamp there.

 The Artisan Marketplace was packed with culinary treats, including Welsh cream liqueur, Jamaican rum cake, Edinburgh honey and handcrafted organic gin from Tooting.
 We didn’t sample too much here as it was our first stop of the day, en route to Liz Earle’s wellbeing talk.
 We didn’t think Liz would approve if we turned up tipsy.

 Here we are near the front (the blonde and brunette)!
 It was a brilliant session and we came away with lots of tips and even a few recipes.